-Manmohan Nath Sharma, one of the first architects to join the Chandigarh Capitol project in 1950, passed away at his home in Chandigarh on the 30th of October 2016.
-He had been 93.
+Manmohan Nath Sharma, one of the first architects to join the Chandigarh Capitol project in 1950, passed away at his home in Chandigarh on October 30, 2016.
+He was 93.

-The group of French vintage dealers who had extracted Chandigarh’s treasures from the city were more than aware of this distinction.
+The group of French vintage dealers who had extracted material from Chandigarh were more than aware of this distinction.
 Considered the crowning glory of Swiss-French architect Le Corbusier, a pioneer of modern architecture and the International Style, Chandigarh is as much a hit with traders of vintage modernist items as it is with connoisseurs of modern design.
-Objects associated with Corbusier never go out of style among the Euro-American high art circles; even bric-a-bracs from Chandigarh thus offer excellent returns.

-Made in the 50’s, along with the rest of the city, Chandigarh’s unique furniture had largely been confined to its public offices since their creation. [iii] Over time the dealers acquired several abandoned pieces of the furniture from scrap dealers, junkyards and government auctions at knockdown prices.
-They then transferred them to France, where they were refurbished and later sold at auctions across Europe and North America.
+Made in the '50s, along with the rest of the city, Chandigarh’s unique furniture had largely been confined to its public offices since their creation. [iii] Over time the dealers acquired several abandoned pieces of the furniture from scrap dealers, junkyards, and government auctions at knockdown prices.
+These were transferred to France, where they were refurbished and sold at auctions across Europe and North America.

-Objects associated with Le Corbusier, pioneer of modern architecture and the International Style, never go out of style among the Euro-American high art circles.
-Even bric-a-bracs from Chandigarh - arguably his crowning glory - thus offer excellent returns.
+Objects associated with Le Corbusier, pioneer of modern architecture and the International Style, never go out of style among the Euro-American high-art circles.
+Even bric-à-bracs from Chandigarh - arguably his crowning glory - offer excellent returns.

 The auction houses swung into action immediately after.

-As the sales soared the news of the furniture’s stardom slowly trickled into Chandigarh.
+As sales soared, the news of the furniture’s stardom slowly trickled into Chandigarh.

-It must have been then that MN Sharma discovered his city’s loss.
+It must have been then that Ar.
+Sharma discovered his city’s loss.

-In no time Chandigarh Chairs became ‘Jeanneret Chairs’; the darling of celebrity interior stylists a success with publications, Hollywood A-listers and a popular hashtag on Pinterest and Instagram.
+In no time, the Chandigarh Chairs became the ‘Jeanneret Chairs’; the darling of celebrity interior stylists, a success with publications, Hollywood A-listers, and a popular hashtag on Pinterest and Instagram.

 Saving for Europe

 To this end, they shipped piles of valuable artifacts and objects to Britain for their ‘protection’.
-A good number of this material - never bought, simply taken - was placed in museums and private collections, where much of it continues to lie. [iv]
+A good number of this material - never bought, simply taken - was placed in museums and private collections, where much of it continues to reside. [iv]

 They failed, for instance, to let on that the furniture was mass-produced by local carpenters using easily available, low-cost materials.
-That the, now prohibitively priced, showpiece, chairs had once been the modest outcome of a tight budget meant to meet the demanding but prosaic needs of places of public service.
-There is no indication of these chairs being intended as art, just sturdy, functional city infrastructure, which, like all infrastructure, was expected to degenerate and be replaced over time.
+That the chairs had once been the modest outcome of a tight budget, meant to meet the demanding but prosaic needs of places of public service.
+There is no indication of these chairs being intended as art; just sturdy, functional city infrastructure, which, like all infrastructure, was expected to degenerate and be replaced over time.

-The images and the narrative built around them also fail to disclose that there is no conclusive evidence that the large variety of Chandigarh’s city furniture were ALL designed by Pierre Jeanneret.
-Many have pointed this out and raised objections to the sweeping ascription of the furniture to the designer. [v] They bring up the contributions of local designers, model makers and propose author credits acknowledge their creative labour too.
+The images and the narrative built around them also fail to disclose that there is no conclusive evidence that the large variety of the city's furniture were all designed by Pierre Jeanneret.
+Many have pointed this out and raised objections to the sweeping attribution to the designer. [v] They bring up the contributions of other architects, local designers, and model makers, and propose author credits as an acknowledgement of their collective creative labour.

 Jeanneret’s author function, however, plays a crucial role in the yarn spun around the furniture.

-The images used to construct the narrative around the furniture from Chandigarh concealed various details of their genesis.
-Most importantly, they failed to disclose that there is no conclusive evidence that the large variety of Chandigarh’s city furniture were ALL designed by Pierre Jeanneret.
+The images used to construct the narrative around the furniture concealed various details of their genesis.
+Most importantly, they failed to disclose that there is no conclusive evidence that the large variety of the city's furniture were all designed by Pierre Jeanneret.

-Here was a Swiss-French designer connected to the upper echelons of European modernism whose work had for years been eclipsed by the renown of his celebrated cousin. [vi] His genius had however shone forth in a foreign land; the furniture in Chandigarh was the obvious climax to his underdog story.
+Here was a Swiss-French designer connected to the upper echelons of European modernism, whose work had for years been eclipsed by the renown of his celebrated cousin, Le Corbusier. [vi] His genius had, however, shone forth in a foreign land; the furniture in Chandigarh was the obvious climax to his underdog story.

 This tale has many precursors.
 The narrative built around French designer Jean Prouvé’s Maison Tropicale, which was extracted from Congo-Brazaville in 2000, is among those contemporaneous with that of the Chandigarh furniture.
 The close parallel between their stories is highlighted by their frequent presentation together.

-Like MN Sharma and others advocated, the Indian government needs to take account of this and lay firmer measures to protect its own property.
-But this need, one also ought to acknowledge, was necessitated by the displacement and re-signification of this property by external parties.
-Without them the furniture would be used and discarded by the people they had been meant for, as they had been thus far.
+Like Ar.
+Sharma and others advocated, the Indian government needs to take account of this and lay firm measures to protect its property.
+But this need was necessitated by the displacement and re-signification of this property by external parties.
+Without them, the furniture would be used and discarded by the people they had been meant for, as they had been thus far.
 This became disagreeable only because powerful Euro-American agents - among them people and institutions who were profiting from the sale of the furniture - deemed it so.

 Historically, such agents have also played a crucial role in confining all making outside of the ‘West’ to the peripheries of design discourses.
-Often such marginalization begins with the framing of objects in the manner the Chandigarh Chairs were, by associating them with European makers while invisibilizing non-European labour.
-This practice borrows from colonialism but is alive and well in the hands of several design driven enterprises of our times.
+Often, such marginalization begins with the framing of objects in the manner the Chandigarh Chairs were, by associating them with European makers while invisibilising non-European labour.

 [i] These efforts have eventually proved successful.
 In 2017 the sale of Chandigarh’s city furniture was made illegal.
 In 2020 the Archaeological Survey of India directed the Commissioner of Customs, All Customs Exit Channel (air and seaports) to prohibit the export of heritage furniture from Chandigarh.
 In 2016 Chandigarh’s Capitol Complex, designed by Le Corbusier, was also declared a UNESCO World Heritage site, as MN Sharma had wanted.